462A.33 Economic development and housing challenge program.

-The program shall provide grants or loans for the purpose of construction, acquisition, rehabilitation, construction financing, permanent financing, interest rate reduction, refinancing, and gap financing of housing to support economic development activities or job creation within a community or region by meeting locally identified housing needs.
+(a) The program shall provide grants or loans for the purpose of construction, acquisition, rehabilitation, demolition or removal of existing structures, construction financing, permanent financing, interest rate reduction, refinancing, and gap financing of housing to support economic development and redevelopment activities or job creation or job preservation within a community or region by meeting locally identified housing needs.

 Subd.
 2. Eligible recipients.
 Challenge grants or loans may be made to a city, a private developer, a nonprofit organization, or the owner of the housing, including individuals.
 For the purpose of this section, "city" has the meaning given it in section 462A.03, subdivision 21.
-Preference shall be given to challenge grants or loans for home ownership.
-To the extent practicable, grants and loans shall be made so that an approximately equal number of housing units are financed in the metropolitan area, as defined in section 473.121, subdivision 2, and in the nonmetropolitan area.
+To the extent practicable, grants and loans shall be made so that an approximately equal number of housing units are financed in the metropolitan area and in the nonmetropolitan area.

 Subd.
-3. Contribution requirement; regulatory flexibility.
-Challenge grants or loans must be used for economically viable homeownership or rental housing proposals that:
+3. Contribution requirement.
+Fifty percent of the funds appropriated for this section must be used for challenge grants or loans which meet the requirements of this subdivision.
+These challenge grants or loans must be used for economically viable homeownership or rental housing proposals that:

 (1) include a financial or in-kind contribution from an area employer and either a unit of local government or a private philanthropic, religious, or charitable organization; and

 (2) address the housing needs of the local work force.

 For the purpose of this subdivision, an employer contribution may consist partially or wholly of the premium paid for federal housing tax credits.

 Preference for grants and loans shall also be given to comparable proposals that include a financial or in-kind contribution from a unit of local government, an area employer, and a private philanthropic, religious, or charitable organization.

 Subd.
 4. Repealed, 1Sp2001 c 4 art 5 s 10